cirosantilli/ruby-cheat/bundler/readme.md

     The default is the user local `~/.bundle`, but you could make it a global shared directory if you have sudo.

+    One good per project option is the `.bundle` directory itself.

+    On Rails 4 the default is `vendor/bundle`.

     The directory is created if it does not exist.

 - `BUNDLE_DISABLE_SHARED_GEMS: '1'`

-    If a gem is present on the system, install it anyways.

-    By default, bundler does not install gems which are already present on the system.
+    Without this, bundler does not install gems which are already present on the system.

+    With this option on it thus.

+    After a `Bundler.setup`, the shared gem will *not* be visible to the program, so `require 'gem'` will fail.
+    `bundle exec ruby a.rb` automatically does `Bundler.setup`.

 Each of the options can be set from the command line:

-    bundle install --path=asdf --disable-shared-gems
+    bundle install --path=eanything

+TODO `--disable-shared-gems` cannot be set anymore from cmdline on 1.3?
+But it is automatically set on the config file if `--path` is used.

 If the option is used from the command line the `.bundle/config` file is automatically modified / created so that the option will have that value.